shakefu/jetconfig/README.md

 If *load* is called multiple times, by default, the subsequent loads will be merged into the configuration cache.
 Specify the option `merge: false` if you want to instead clear the cache first.

+If this *Config* has a *fileCache* enabled, calling *load* will read that file, if it exists, in lieu of reading the configuration from etcd.

 When writing to etcd, the configuration will always be merged into the existing etcd configuration, instead of being overwritten.
 If you wish to overwrite the